ABOUT THE DEPARTMENT

 Consultation & Appointments

-The Department provides consultation services in level-4 (OPD) through highly qualified and experienced Consultants, who carefully evaluate each patient.
-After diagnosing patient’s condition, the Consultants discuss available treatment options and recommend the most effective treatment.
-The ENT OPD is equipped with state-of-the-art video endoscopy for its patients.
+The department provides consultation services in Block F level-4 (OPD) through highly qualified and experienced Consultants, who carefully evaluate each patient.
+After diagnosing the patient’s condition, our Consultants discuss available treatment options and recommend the most effective treatment.

 SERVICES & FACILITIES